itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/Database/Falcor.md

 # Concepts
 # JSON Graph
-### allows json to have graph and linking (think of it as relations in SQL)
+# allows json to have graph and linking (think of it as relations in SQL)
-### Adds identity to model
+# Adds identity to model
 ### helps with caching and removing duplicates
-### identity path
+# identity path
-### new primitive json types
+# new primitive json types
-<h2 id="new-primitive-value-types" style="box-sizing: border-box; font-family: 'Helvetica Neue', Helvetica, Arial, sans-serif; font-weight: 500; line-height: 1.1; color: rgb(51, 51, 51); margin-top: -50px; font-size: 30px; position: relative; border-top-width: 70px; border-top-style: solid; border-top-color: transparent; z-index: -1; background-color: rgb(247, 247, 247); background-clip: padding-box;">New Primitive Value Types</h2><p style="box-sizing: border-box; background-color: rgb(247, 247, 247);">In addition to JSON’s primitive types, JSON Graph introduces three new primitive types:</p><ol style="box-sizing: border-box; background-color: rgb(247, 247, 247);"><li style="box-sizing: border-box;">Reference</li><li style="box-sizing: border-box;">Atom</li><li style="box-sizing: border-box;">Error</li></ol><p style="box-sizing: border-box; background-color: rgb(247, 247, 247);">Each of these types is a JSON Graph object with a “$type” key that differentiates it from regular JSON objects, and describes the type of its “value” key.
-These three JSON Graph primitive types are always retrieved and replaced in their entirety just like a primitive JSON value.
-None of the JSON Graph values can be mutated using any of the available abstract JSON Graph operations.</p>
-### reference is like a symbolic link in unix
+# reference is like a symbolic link in unix
 # Paths
 ### A way to access a subset of the JSON Graph
 # Data Sources